Platform Compatibility

 - download latest version

-for your system - start Blender, go to
+point_cloud_visualizer-*version*-*platform*-*architecture*.zipfor your system - start Blender, go to

-and find PCV in list - Choose
+Preferences > Get Extensionsand find PCV in list - Choose

-from drop down menu - quit Blender
+Uninstallfrom drop down menu - quit Blender

 - start Blender